Project plan

-(Summary of the repo’s PLAN.md.
-Each phase has a clear “done when” test.)
+Each phase has a clear “done when” test.
+(Developers: the full technical

-Phase 0 — Count what we have (in progress)
+Phase 0 — Count what we have ✅ done

 List every drone, controller, beacon, radio, battery, and Starlink kit in the inventory; confirm our accounts (TAK downloads, Somewear admin, Skydio).
-Done when the inventory is filled in and all three logins work.
+Done: 40 items inventoried; all logins confirmed.

 Phase 4 — Team tools (software we write ourselves)

-The equipment inventory app (done — see the Inventory guide), plus a mission logger that records each search for review afterward, and a status dashboard.
+The equipment inventory app (done — see the Inventory guide) and the mission logger (done — see above); still to come, a status dashboard.

 Phase 5 — Radio trackers (stretch goal)